kripod/otion/CONTRIBUTING.md

 ### Workflow

 0. Assign related [issues] to yourself
-1. Clone a fork of the `master` branch and install all the required dependencies with `yarn`
+1. Clone a fork of the `main` branch and install all the required dependencies with `yarn`
 2. Run `yarn build` once
 3. Make changes to the codebase, observing them through `yarn develop`
 4. Before pushing, fix any errors possibly emitted by the following commands: